medplum/medplum/packages/docs/docs/auth/access-control.md

 ### Criteria-based Access Control

-The following policy uses a FHIR Search Query to grant access only to Patients who's `managingOrganization` is `Organization/123`:
+The following policy uses a FHIR Search Query to grant access only to Coverage whose `payor` is `Organization/123`:

 ```json
 {